Floflis/docs-source/docs/flofliscentral.md

 ## Introduction

-**Note**: this documentation is yet a draft, as Floflis Substratum/Base isn't available yet.
+**Note**: this documentation is yet a draft, as Floflis Grass/Base are't available yet.

 Floflis Central is the heart of the actual Floflis.

-This is more than a simple control panel/settings app; the app never thought to be a need on daily use.
+This is more than a simple control panel/settings app; the app never thought to be a need on daily use (as it also serves as a GUI for CJDNS/Yggdrasil, Dat and IPFS.

 ## Setup